 I built Keep Asking as an human-computer interaction research project as part of my computer science degree.Visit Keep Asking

-Between my second and third years of university, I interned on MongoDB's Node.js Driver team in New York City.
+Between my second and third years of university, I worked as a software engineering intern on MongoDB's Node.js Driver team in New York City.

 I developed the Node.js driver's support for Change Streams.
 My implementation was the first across all of MongoDB's many language-specific drivers, and involved iteratively providing feedback on the specification to the server team.